This month, we are excited to highlight the work of our member, Gordon Neighbourhood House in the West End neighbourhood.

-Part of Gordon Neighbourhood House’s food philosophy is to work towards increased food access for those who are nutritionally vulnerable.
+Part of Gordon Neighbourhood House’s food philosophy is to work towards increased food access in the neighbourhood.

 This means sharing fresh, non-expired, healthy, and locally-sourced food whenever possible.
 Last year, farmer and community programmer Joey Liu led a team of 45 volunteers to grow and harvest over 350 lbs of produce for Gordon Neighbourhood House.